Mesh vs Cardano SDK Alternatives

 Use Aiken for writing contracts, Mesh for building transactions that use them.

-Choose Mesh When
+Choose Mesh when you are

 - Building a web application or dApp frontend